GE

 Conclusion

-The ideal Fidelity customer invests primarily in funds, has a portfolio between £25,000 and £250,000, and values a wide range of investment choices with expert guidance tools.
-Below £25,000, make sure to set up a regular savings plan to avoid the £90 flat fee.
-Above £250,000, the 0.20% rate and Wealth Management Service benefits add genuine value.
+The ideal Fidelity customer has a portfolio between £25,000 and £250,000, invests primarily in funds, and values the Select 50 guidance and free junior accounts.
+Below £25,000, set up a £25/month direct debit to avoid the £90 flat fee — two minutes of admin that saves up to £72.50 a year.
+Above £250,000, the 0.20% rate and Wealth Management Service benefits kick in, and you should benchmark against full-service alternatives.

 Sources